 Adult Education Budget (AEB) grant funding income recognised is a best estimate of the amount receivable in accordance with the annual main funding guidance published by the ESFA and either determined as part of the reconciliation process or by separate agreement between the College and the ESFA at the reporting period end date.
 Any subsequent agreement to determination of the AEB funding after the reporting end date which is not provided for in the annual main funding guidance is not reflected in the income recognised.
-For 2018-19, the funding guidance commits to fund over- delivery up to 103% of allocation.
-The accounts include for over-delivery of 3% in 2018/19.
+For 2020/21 in light of Covid 19, the ESFA have announced that there will be a tolerance of 90% for clawback of AEB.